 Treatment advances mean that, in many cases, cancer has become a chronic condition that must be monitored and managed during a lifespan — not the end to a lifespan.

 However, longer cancer management periods, along with the rising cost of treatments, also make it vital to address the financial challenges cancer creates for many patients.

-For example, the American Society of Clinical Oncology has estimated that the cost of cancer care is expected to rise 48 percent from 2010 to 2020.
-That’s a terrible burden on cancer patients and their families, and it also impacts everyone else through higher insurance premiums and employer health benefits costs.
+For example, the American Society of Clinical Oncology has estimated that the cost of cancer care in the U.S. will rise from $125 billion in 2010 to $175 billion in 2020.
+That translates into a terrible burden on individual cancer patients and their families, and also impacts everyone through higher insurance premiums, employer health benefits costs, and taxes.

 Dr. David Parda, chair of the Allegheny Health Network (AHN) Cancer Institute (see sidebar for bio), says that one obstacle to progress on both the medical and financial fronts is that cancer care has often been “fragmented.”
 In other words, different medical specialists, researchers, insurers, employers and others may become so focused on their specific expertise and responsibilities that they don’t always see or act on improvements that depend on fighting cancer together.